Scarcity marketing is nothing new, but the big question is, does it actually work?

 The most well-known form of scarcity marketing involves informing customers that your inventory is running low.

-Combining the idea of low stock levels with suggesting that any new inventory may be at a higher price often spurs customers into action and ensure they make a favorable purchasing decision.
+Combining low stock levels with the suggestion that any new inventory may be at a higher price often spurs customers into action and ensures they make a favorable purchasing decision.

 Early discounts (or early access) can be an excellent way for retailers to stimulate interest in new products.

-People will be enthusiastic to purchase a new product or service when a discount is applied.
+People are more likely to purchase a new product or service when a discount is applied.

-You can also use this particular form to offer something ‘extra’ to loyal or VIP customers who have a high value for you.
+You can also use this form to offer something ‘extra’ to loyal or VIP customers who place a high value on you.

 Another good way to use scarcity marketing is to offer exclusive deals or pair-ups that encourage people to buy or sign up.

-For example, consider an impulse purchase of a new TV if you combine it with a renowned surround sound system brand.
+For example, consider an impulse purchase of a new TV when paired with a renowned surround sound system brand.

 If you specialize in neural networks and convolutional layer operations, team up with another tech specialist.

-By offering a product or service only available for a limited period, you are going beyond creating urgency and appealing to a customer’s sense of vanity in many cases.
+By offering a product or service available only for a limited period, you are often going beyond creating urgency and appealing to a customer’s sense of vanity.

 It could take the form of ‘branding’ a product with a well-known celebrity or, in the F&B sector, creating a new product that is very much time-limited.

-Of course, seasonal products come with limited availability, but many are also available to buy year-round.
+Of course, seasonal products are limited in availability, but many are also available year-round.

 However, consider offering something different that stands out from the crowd and is only available for a limited period.

-A countdown timer on landing pages can significantly amplify FOMO and lead customers to buy.
+A countdown timer on landing pages can significantly amplify FOMO and drive purchases.

-It can be especially effective during sales periods as it can let customers know how long a product is available at a discounted level.
+It can be especially effective during sales periods, as it lets customers know how long a product is available at a discounted price.

-When you tell customers that a product or service is in high demand and may soon run out, you help create that sense of urgency needed to help them decide.
+When you tell customers that a product or service is in high demand and may soon run out, you create the urgency they need to decide.

-A good example is on travel websites where popups will tell you how many rooms in a hotel are left and how many people are looking at that hotel thanks to being connected to a hotel channel manager.
+A good example is on travel websites, where pop-ups tell you how many rooms are left in a hotel and how many people are looking at it, thanks to being connected to a hotel channel manager.
+You should use this tactic only when demand is high.

 Identify Where and When You Can Use Scarcity Marketing